WaterLily-jl/WaterLily.jl/README.md

 ...
 close(writer)
 ```
-The function that are passed to the `attrib` (custom attributes) must follow the same structure as what is shown in this example, that is, given a `Simulation`, return a N-dimensional (scalar or vector) field.
+The functions that are passed to the `attrib` (custom attributes) must follow the same structure as what is shown in this example, that is, given a `Simulation`, return a N-dimensional (scalar or vector) field.
 The `vtkwriter` function will automatically write the data to a `.pvd` file, which can be read by Paraview.
 The prototype for the `vtkwriter` function is:
 ```julia
 # prototype vtk writer function
 custom_vtk_function(a::Simulation) = ... |> Array